Rvlis/Implementation-of-HDSKG-using-BERT/README.md

-# HDSKG
+# The implementation of HDSKG using BERT model

-The implementation of HDSKG using BERT model
+The architecture of HDSKG is as follows: